VoronDesign/Voron-Documentation/community/howto/EricZimmerman/SlicerAndPrintStart.md

 ```

 The first thing to notice is that the first two lines are commented out.
 This means they are essentially ignored and will not be processed.
-We will come back these later, but for now, those macros would heat up the bed and extruder (if they were uncommented):
+We will come back these later, but for now, those macros allow for setting the temperature for the bed and extruder (if they were uncommented):

 ```
 M190: Wait for bed temperature